dinokana/dinokana.github.io/README.md

 ## FAQs

-  1. I made some change on my GitHub change,
+  1. I made some change on my GitHub Pages, but it does not show immediately.
+Why?
+    - Since there is about 20 minutes latency time for GitHub Pages to get the changes.
   2.